-^{} Connections are parallel connected to the RS485/422 port, the 2nd RS485 connection can only be used when the 1st sensor is of an identical type with RS485 connection on a different address (either 1 or 2).
+Connections are parallel connected to the RS485/422 port, the 2nd RS485 connection can only be used when the 1st sensor is of an identical type with RS485 connection on a different address (either 1 or 2).
 Currently exclusively available for 2 OMC-9506 or 2 TERPS 8000 barometric pressure sensors.

-4.6 Basic and SMART node connection description
+4.6 Basic and Smart Node (OIC-05) connection description